bioinformaticsdotca/HTSeq_2017/module6_lab.md

 ## E. coli Genome Assembly with Short Reads

 Now we'll assemble the E. coli 50x Illumina data using the [spades](http://bioinf.spbau.ru/spades) assembler.
 Parameterizing a short read assembly can be tricky and tuning the parameters (for example the size of the k-mer used) is often quite time consuming.
 Thankfully, spades will automatically select values for its parameters, making it particularly easy to use.
-You can start spades with this command (it will take 15-30 minutes to run):
+You can start spades with this command (it will take a few minutes to run):

 ```
 spades.py -o ecoli-illumina-50-spades/ -t 4 --12 ecoli.illumina.50x.fastq